AJenbo/DiabloGrooboAnalysis/readme.md

 # Authors

-This document was compiled by dwangoAC (Allan Cecil) and edited by Conlan Brown, based on analysis investigations and input from members of the DevilutionX, _Diablo_ speedrunning, TASBot, and TASVideos communities.
+This document was compiled by dwangoAC (Allan Cecil) and edited by Conlan Brown, based on analysis investigations and input from members of the DevilutionX, _Diablo_ speedrunning, TASBot, and TASVideos communities including Anders Jenbo (AJenbo), Stephen Wills (staphen), Andrew James (ephphatha), Eric Robinson (kphoenix), Funkmastermp, kevans, and other subject matter experts consulted during the investigation.

 # Background